Advice for First Time Home Buyers

 Did You Know?

 Many first time buyers think they must pay their realtor for representation.
 This is false!
 Most commissions are paid by the seller at the close of escrow.
 Working with us, won’t cost you a dime.
-Not only that, but when you work with us, you get two realtors instead of one!
+Not only that, but with us, you get two realtors instead of one!

-To best serve our clients and increase our proficient, skills and knowledge, we have furthered our education by obtaining additional designations/certifications and licenses.
-Matt and Meray are both licensed real estate brokers, REALTORS® and Accredited Buyers Representatives.
-We operate our own brokerage at the Gregory Real Estate Group and focus on one-on-one interactions with our clients.
+To best serve our clients we have furthered our education by obtaining additional designations/certifications and licenses.
+We, (Matt and Meray) are both licensed real estate brokers, REALTORS® and Accredited Buyers Representatives.
+We operate our own independent brokerage at the Gregory Real Estate Group and are primarily focused on personalized one-on-one interactions with our friends and clients.
 We take advantage of all the latest innovations and technologies, aimed at enhancing and personalizing the buying experience.
 Our goal is to always leverage our combined real estate knowledge, experience and relationships.
 You and your best interests are always our primary focus.

 Call or Text Matt & Meray Gregory at 661-713-4799.